A recipe for super simple bread machine sandwich rolls. Versatile, easy, and popular with everyone.

 Instructions

-- Add all ingredients (except the cornmeal) to the bucket of a bread machine in the order recommended by the manufacturer.
-Select the DOUGH cycle and press start.
-Watch the dough for the first few minutes of mixing, adding more water if it is dry and crumbly, and more flour if it is too sticky.
-The dough should be smooth and slightly sticky to the touch but should completely clear the sides and bottom of the bread machine bucket.
+- Prepare the Dough.
+Add all ingredients (except the cornmeal) to the bread machine's bucket in the order recommended by the manufacturer.
+Then, select the DOUGH cycle and press start.
+Watch the dough for the first few minutes of mixing.
+If it is dry and crumbly, add more water; if it is too sticky, add more flour.
+The dough should be smooth and slightly sticky but completely clear the sides and bottom of the bread machine bucket.
 Allow the cycle to finish.

 Notes